open-source-tabletop/halo-breakpoint/army-lists/covenant-army-list.md

 #### Equipment

-Grunt Spec Ops are equipped with Plasma Pistols and any model may take a Plasma Grenade.
+Grunt Spec Ops are equipped with Plasma Pistols and Plasma Grenades.
 Any Grunt Spec Ops may replace their Plasma Pistol with a Needler.
 1 Grunt Spec Ops may exchange their Plasma Pistol for a Fuel Rod Gun.

 -----